 Augmentative & Alternative Communication includes all the ways we share our ideas & feelings without talking.
 We all use forms of AAC every day.
 AAC can supplement oral communication or be used exclusively by non-speaking people.

 Reading comprehension and written expression are important parts of communication.
 Difficulties with reading, writing, or spelling, including dyslexia and dysgraphia, may be diagnosed and treated by a trained SLP.

-Difficulties in this area may be apparent in the areas of memory, attention, sequencing, problem solving, organization, and other thinking skills.
+Difficulties in this area may be apparent in the areas of memory, attention, sequencing, problem solving, organization, and other vital skills that are necessary for learning.
 Cognitive communication difficulties may be apparent in childhood or adulthood.

 Feeding & Swallowing

 Eating and swallowing are a complex mechanism that, when impaired, may lead to poor nutrition, weight loss, and other health problems.
 Our SLPs can help diagnose and treat swallowing disorders, also known as dysphagia.